 The recipe for homemade ricotta is pretty much the same everywhere: milk, salt, and an acid like lemon juice.
 Bring 1/2 gallon of whole milk and 1 teaspoon of salt to a boil.
 Reduce the boil to a simmer and add 3 tablespoons of lemon juice (I used two lemons).
 Stir the milk mixture about one minute until curds form, then use a small colander or slotted spoon to transfer the curds to a large colander lined with cheese cloth.
-The large colander should sit above a large bowl that will catch the draining liquid.
-Allow the curds to drain and there you have it: fresh, creamy, delicious ricotta cheese.
+The colander should sit above a large bowl that will catch the draining liquid.
+Allow the curds to drain and there you have it: made-from-scratch ricotta cheese.

 While the pizza bakes, you can use any leftover pizza crust to make cinnamon and sugar sticks (or knots).
 Brush the remaining dough with butter, roll it in a mixture of cinnamon and sugar, cut it into thin strips, and twist.
 Simply bake the dough for a few minutes after the pizza comes out of the oven.

 After I baked my pizza for lunch, I went dinner at 300 East.
 I was please to see they too had a peach pizza on the menu, but with red onion, ham, blue cheese, and basil.
-Pizza really is a make it your own dish, so please, try it and make it your own.
-You will be off to a great week!
+Pizza really is a make it your own dish.
+Enjoy!

 - 1 teaspoon salt